flakzilla/cr2020-relay-board/README.md

 This project is released under the terms of the Creative Commons Attribution + Noncommercial + ShareAlike (BY-NC-SA) license. https://creativecommons.org/licenses/by-nc-sa/2.0/

 This project is distributed 'as-is' in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-## Acknowledgements

-The author would like to thank AudioKarma users avionic, niclasf, and jayfree.
-Owe each of you a beer or 5. :)